maurocarrero/ltp-video/README.md

 Just testing HTML5 video API with AngularJS and other stuff.
 The feature is wrapped in a directive.
 It has little features so far:
-1. Take pictures
+- Take pictures
-2. Download pictures using the API
+- Download pictures using the API
-3. Applying CSS filters to the video output (without affecting the saved pic).
+- Applying CSS filters to the video output (without affecting the saved pic).

 ### Clone this repo

-Clone this repository using [git][git]:
+Clone this repository using [git]:

-* CHANGE THE REPO
 ```
 git clone https://github.com/maurocarrero/ltp-video.git
 cd ltp-video